realms-mud/core-lib/documentation/equipment.md

 - **Other Equipment**: For items that are neither weapons nor armor (rings, cloaks, amulets, etc.), inherit from `/lib/items/equipment.c`.
 This is the most generic form and is suitable for accessories and utility items.

-Choosing the correct inheritance ensures your item interacts properly with the game’s systems, such as combat, inventory, and character progression.
+Choosing the correct inheritance ensures your item interacts properly with the game's systems, such as combat, inventory, and character progression.

 ### Step 2: Set the Blueprint